tdcosim/TDcoSim/README.md

 **Status:** Expect regular updates and bug fixes.
-# Utilitiy to perform Co-Simulation of Transmission and Distribution systems
+# Utilitiy to perform Co-Simulation of Transmission, and Distribution systems with DER's

 Description of T&D co-simulation.

 ![schematic of TDcoSim]()

-## Basics
-Detailed information on T&D co-simulation can be found here in []()

 ## Links
 * Source code repository: https://github.com/tdcosim/TDcoSim